loop

 predicate AddKey K M N = keys N = Set_cup (Set_sng K) (keys M)

-Query Finally, queries will only succeed for keys that are defined a given Map
+Query Finally, queries will only succeed for keys that

 .
 Thus, we define an alias: